 Conditions to indicate the lower MSD capability

 From the perspective of option1 and option 2, the difference is whether TDB dB needs to be improved or not.
 Analyzing this option, the sentence that if the actual MSD is larger than the maximum threshold THM-1(i.e. out of range), the UE cannot report low-MSD capability for this REFSENS exception case is reasonable, but the actual MSD should be at least one-level lower (i.e., actual MSD≤ Thi-1 dB) in order for the UE to report the low-MSD capability may cause problems to occur, take option1 of sub-topic 1-4 as example.
 If the Thi is 13.8dB, it belongs to level IV, but the actual MSD is 10dB, and it also belongs to level IV.
-It cannot meet the requirement of at least one-level lower, but it has actually been improved by 3.8dB, and it is not allowed to report, this is reasonable.
+It cannot meet the requirement of at least one-level lower, but it has actually been improved by 3.8dB, and it is not allowed to report, this is unreasonable.
 And according to the observation, in the case of low SNR, MSD is improved by 1dB, and the SNR is also improved by 1dB.

 Observation 1: In the case of low SNR, the optimization of MSD and the improvement of SNR are linear.